vault27/Foundation/bgp.md

 - Configure communities
 - Configure route reflector
 - Configure dynamic neighbors if necessary: listen range, if request arrives from it put it to specified group, which is already configured

+### Route Reflection vs. Confederation

+- Why both?
+  - Generally accomplish the same goal
+- Migrations paths are different
+  - Migrate to confederation is hard
+  - Greenfield confederation is easier
+  - Migrate to RR is easy, just add peers then remove old ones

 ## Incindents